 Acceptance criteria offer development teams something tangible to keep them on track, and something to constantly keep them laser-focused on providing solutions for their users.

-The user story becomes the first priority of the development process, and the acceptance criteria gives teams a cast-iron way of ensuring that the user story is completed successfully.
+The user story becomes the first priority of the development process, and the criteria give teams a cast-iron way of ensuring that the user story is completed successfully.

 Acceptance criteria are also a great way to promote good collaboration and communication between teams and clients, and to help developers manage the expectations of their customers.